ffreemt/deepl-tr-pyppeteer/README.md

 Input file formats currently supported: txt and docx, files with other suffix (e.g., .csv, .tsv) will simply treated as text.

 To interrupt anytime: `Ctrl-c`.
-The first few versions may not run too smoothly (for example, no windows shows up for `browsing for filename`).
+The first few versions may not run too smoothly.
 If it hangs, press `control` and `c` at the same time to exit.

 ```bash
 deepl-tr-pp -p file.txt  # en to zh, default en to zh, dualtext output, docx format